 Buffalo Trace Casks in the Kilchoman Distillery courtyard, awaiting filling.

 Auger conveyor built into Kilchoman's Malt Floor to help move the malted barley from the floor to the grain silos.
 Kilchoman Distillery grow and malt 30% of their barley (200 tons annually), and the remainder is obtained from Diageo via the Port Ellen Maltings.
-Kilchoman malt 2 tonnes of barley every week.
+Kilchoman malt 2 tonnes of barley every week, though they're looking to increase production with additional malt floors.

 The kiln at Kilchoman Distillery.
 The peating process takes roughly 10 hours, bringing the peatyness of the barley up to around 20-25 ppm.
 Unpeated hot air is then used for a further 40 hours to thoroughly dry the grain.
 After drying in the kiln, the barley will be stored for at least 2 weeks prior to milling and mashing.

-Kilchoman Distillery has four washbacks.
+Four of the fourteen washbacks at Kilchoman Distillery.
 Each washback holds 6000 L. The fermentation time of the wort is around 84 hours.

-Spirit safe and spirit still at Kilchoman Distillery.
-The spirit still is charged with 1600-1700 lires of low wines and produces 300 litres of 'heart'.
+The original Spirit safe and spirit still at Kilchoman Distillery.
+The spirit still is charged with 2000 lires of low wines and produces 300 litres of 'heart' - roughly 1700 litres of foreshots and feints are re-distilled with the low-wines from the wash still.
 Black and white photograph

 Open wash still steaming at Kilchoman Distillery as the pot ale waste liquid drains away.
 It will be re-used as fertiliser on the Kilchoman Distillery farm.